zyr3x/opengeminiai-studio/README.md

 -   **Local File & Code Injection:** Automatically embed local images, PDFs, and audio files in your prompts using syntax like `image_path=...`.
 It also includes a powerful **code injector** (`code_path=...`) to include single source files or entire directories as context—perfect for IDE integration.
 The directory scanner intelligently ignores common build artifacts, version control directories, and other non-essential files (`.git`, `node_modules`, `__pycache__`, `*.pyc`, etc.) to provide cleaner context to the model.
 You can also add custom ignore patterns directly in your prompt using `ignore_dir`, `ignore_file`, and `ignore_type` (for file extensions), e.g., `code_path=... ignore_dir=docs ignore_file=*.tmp ignore_type=log`.
 -   **MCP Tools Support:** Integrates with external tools via the Multi-Tool Communication Protocol (MCP) for advanced, structured function calling.
 -   **Native Google Tools:** Enable built-in Google tools like Search directly within your prompts for enhanced, real-time data retrieval.
+-   **Integrated Developer Toolkit:** The container comes with a pre-configured development environment, including **Node.js 22+** and the **Docker CLI**.
+This allows you to run `npx mcp-tools` directly and manage host Docker containers from within the proxy, streamlining development and automation tasks.
 -   **Easy Deployment:** Get up and running in minutes with Docker or standard Python setup.
 -   **Flexible Configuration:** Manage settings via the web UI, `.env` file, or environment variables.
 -   **Lightweight & Fast:** Built on Flask with a minimal resource footprint.